All guides

 2. Improves User Satisfaction

 By addressing the usability issues identified during testing, you can enhance the overall user experience.
-A more user-friendly product leads to increased user satisfaction, trust, and loyalty.
+A more user-friendly product leads to increased satisfaction, trust, and loyalty.

 Even if we think we understand our users, talking to users and testing your assumptions helps you continuously understand their needs and improve the product experience.